shanojpillai/AI-Engineering-Mastery/projects/02_storysketch/docs/StorySketch_Medium_Article.md

 ## Future Directions

-The current MVP version of StorySketch demonstrates the potential of local LLM integration for educational applications.
-Future enhancements include:
+The current version of StorySketch demonstrates the potential of local LLM integration for educational applications.
+Planned enhancements include:

 1. **Image generation**: Adding LLM-guided image creation for story illustrations
 2. **Collaborative features**: Allowing educators to share and collaborate on stories